The health, safety, and well-being of all members of the Meredith community is always our top priority.

 FAQs are being updated throughout the semester.

-When classes resume after the extended spring break, all Meredith classes will move online until further notice.
+When classes resumed on March 23 after the extended spring break, all Meredith classes were moved online until further notice.

 Several companies have made resources available for free or small fees to help people who need internet access.
 On March 29, Meredith shared a list of new and existing free or affordable high speed internet service offerings from vendors across the state of North Carolina.
 Compiled by the N.C.
 Department of Information Technology, visit ncbroadband.gov/covid19broadband/ for details.